What Is The Best Phuket Diving Season?

 May to October

-Well lets start with the low season.
+Well let’s start with the low season.
 The predominant west to east winds bring weather fronts from the Indian Ocean towards Phuket.
 With no other land mass for shelter it means that the swell on the sea is pretty much a permanent fixture during this period.
 I doesn’t mean we can’t go diving in fact it’s very rare at any time of year that our boat can’t get out but what it does mean is that very often the journey can be a bit bumpy and those prone to motion sickness might have an uncomfortable day.

-It also means that the best dive sites at Phi Phi can’t always be accessed making the long journey occasionally a little fruitless.
 However the reverse is true for Racha Noi and Racha Yai.
-The best dive sites are sheltered at this time of year and that’s were we recommend diving in the low season.
+The best dive sites are sheltered at this time of year and that’s where we recommend diving in the low season.
 Essentially our dive site choice is dictated by weather conditions.
 The ride home can also be a little uncomfortable, the wind tends to get stronger as the day progresses.

 The Racha Islands are orientated North to South so at any time of year at least one side is sheltered.
 Racha Noi is a long thin island as you can see in the photo below.
 So allowing plenty of dive site choices at any time of year.
+You can also see the white water of the waves breaking on the west side and the calm conditions on the east.

 racha noi lies north to south allowing access in the best diving season in phuket and low season